-Noticing a dip in staff performance, reflected by low engagement on your intranet, and generally an absence of motivation since the start of the new year?
+Noticing a dip in staff performance, reflected by low engagement on your intranet, and generally an absence of motivated employees since the start of the new year?
 It’s not surprising.
 It’s January, it’s cold and dark, and there’s a pandemic going on.
-If there was ever a perfect recipe for low levels of staff motivation, it’s this.
+If there was ever a perfect recipe for low levels of employee morale, it’s this.

 Indeed, a study by Harvard Business Review found that the three main negative motivators – emotional pressure, economic pressure, and inertia – are likely to have increased as a direct result of the pandemic.
 People are understandably more anxious about protecting their health and families, worried about financial security, and experiencing the ever-encroaching boundaries of work life balance – all of which contribute to waning motivation.